 2. Share original content

-According to PM360, 90 percent of healthcare and dental professionals are social media consumers, but only 1 percent are content producers.
+According to Pew Research Center, seven-in-ten Facebook users, and around six-in-ten Instagram and Snapchat users visit those social media sites at least once a day.
 This means your dental practice has a real opportunity to stand out by creating and sharing your own content.

 A few content ideas to consider include:

 If you’ve recently published new research, consider sharing snippets of that information on social media.
-According to Sprout Social, 33 percent of people say they are likely to engage with content that teaches them something, so share your findings in an easy-to-understand way.
+According to TechSmith, 83 percent of people prefer watching video and accessing information or instructional content via text or audio, so share your findings in a visual and easy-to-understand way.

 Photos and videos

 Showcase your staff and your office space in photos and videos.
-Also consider showing off your patients, with their written permission.
+Also, consider showing off your patients with their written permission.
+Ask them for a testimonial about their experiences at your practice and post them on your website and social media.

 3. Engage where appropriate

-Only 9 percent of healthcare or dental professionals engage with others on social media by commenting on posts and participating in group discussions or online chats, according to PM360.
-Using social media as a communication tool — rather than just a broadcasting tool — can help you extend your online reach, better serve patients, and manage your reputation.
+Use social media as a communication tool — rather than just a broadcasting tool — this can help you extend your online reach, better serve patients, and manage your reputation.

 Extend your online reach

-When you engage on social media, you further extend your online reach and create greater brand awareness.
-A few ways to engage to extend your reach include following relevant profiles, commenting on other people’s original content, and mentioning or tagging other profiles when you share their content.
+When you engage with others on social media, your online reach extends and creates greater brand awareness.
+A few ways to engage with others and extend your online reach include, following relevant profiles, commenting on other people’s original content, and mentioning or tagging other profiles when you share their content.

 Better serve patients